International Congress of Physics

+Participants at the International Congress of Physics.
+Alfred Cornu is the central figure with the pocket watch.

 The International Congress of Physics (Congrès international de physique) was a scientific conference held in Paris from 6 to 10 August 1900, in connection with the 1900 Exposition Universelle.
 It was the first large international conference about physics as a whole.
 Physicists from 15 countries took part, and there were over 70 scientific submissions.
 It included all major areas of physics at the time, including metrology, mechanical and thermal properties of matter, optics, thermodynamics, electromagnetism, astronomy, gravitation and biophysics.
 One of the organizers, Charles Édouard Guillaume, reporting to Nature, considered that the congress provided "the most complete representation of any science at a given epoch ever made."

 Novel discoveries at the time were discussed, including radioactivity, the electron and cathode rays, and challenges related to the black-body radiation and to the Michelson–Morley experiment.
 During the conference, the first experimental evidence of radiation pressure was presented by Pyotr Lebedev.
 The congress highlighted many of the problems of the turn of the century that would later be solved by the discovery of quantum mechanics (1900) and special relativity (1905).

 The congress was held in parallel to the second International Congress of Mathematicians, also taking place in Paris, where David Hilbert introduced his list of problems.